 The uncertainty levels presented in this section account for uncertainty associated with activity data.
 Data on limestone and dolomite consumption are collected by USGS through voluntary national surveys.
 Large fluctuations in reported consumption exist, reflecting year-to-year changes in the number of survey responders.
-The accuracy of distribution by end use is also uncertain because this value is reported by the producer/mines and not the end user.
-Additionally, there is significant inherent uncertainty associated with estimating withheld data points for specific end uses;" therefore, it is difficult to accurately allocate this unspecified quantity to the correct end-uses.
+The accuracy of distribution by end-use is also uncertain because this value is reported by the producer/mines and not the end-user.
+Additionally, there is significant inherent uncertainty associated with estimating withheld data points for specific end-uses of limestone and dolomite.
+Lastly, much of the limestone consumed in the United States is reported as "other unspecified uses;" therefore, it is difficult to accurately allocate this unspecified quantity to the correct end-uses.
 Uncertainty in the estimates also arises in part due to variations in the chemical composition of limestone.